For Economics 3901: International Trade Assignment

 Government sources:

-The government departments, agencies and IGOs involved in trade have many economists on staff who publish trade-related research and analysis.
+The government departments, agencies and IGOs involved in trade have economists on staff who publish trade-related research and analysis.
 For example:

 World Trade Organization